 These pages contain information that should be helpful for those developing FOP.
 This certainly includes programmers, but may also include those contributing to the project in other ways.

 For basic and user information on FOP, please visit the FOP homepage.

-2. Development Lines
+2. Development

-There are currently three lines of development on the FOP product:
+There are currently two branches of FOP: